 In order to fulfill our customers’ expectations for high quality, innovative products, Acer works with service and manufacturing partners from around the world.
 Our components suppliers are concentrated around our system ODM sites, and through just-in-time production, we can rapidly provide ICT products like personal computers, tablet computers, smartphones, servers, projectors, and LCD displays, as well as BYOC and cloud-based value-creating products, enabling us to quickly meet market demands with our products.

-We identify the critical suppliers based on the purchase spending, non-substitutable, and strategic material, product or business.
-Acer’s tier one suppliers can be categorized according to the products or services they supply: ODM/OEMs, key components, assigned vendors, logistics, and services.
-Our manufacturing suppliers are distributed around the globe, including China, Malaysia, Thailand, the Philippines, Indonesia, Vietnam, India, Brazil, and Hungary, although our primary production base is located in China.
-Looking at our vendors’ production locations, we see that local procurement in the China region accounts for 84% of the total procurement value.
-In terms of other vendor business locations, Taiwanese manufacturers account for more than 60% of procurement value.
+We identify the critical suppliers based on the purchase spending, on-substitutable, strategic material, product or business and leading technology.
+Acer’s tier one suppliers can be classified into five groups according to the products/services they provide: final assembly plants (ODM & OEM), key components, assigned suppliers, logistics, and services.
+Our manufacturing suppliers are distributed around the globe, including Taiwan, China, Malaysia, Thailand, the Philippines, Indonesia, Vietnam, India, Brazil, and Hungary, although our primary production base is located in China.
+Looking at our suppliers’ production locations, we see that local procurement in the China region accounts for 84% of the total procurement value.
+In terms of other supplier business locations, Taiwanese manufacturers account for more than 60% of procurement value.